≡ Menu

 Qualifying for life insurance with Multiple Sclerosis.

-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Multiple Sclerosis (MS).
+In this article, we aim to answer some of the most common questions that arise when individuals with Multiple Sclerosis (MS) apply for life insurance.

-• Can I qualify for life insurance if I have been diagnosed with Multiple Sclerosis?
+• Can I qualify for life insurance if I have been diagnosed with MS?

 Can I qualify for life insurance if I have been diagnosed with Multiple Sclerosis?

-Multiple Sclerosis is going to affect different people in different ways.
-Which is why, before being approved for a traditional life insurance policy, one should be prepared to first answer a series of questions about their MS.
+This is because MS can affect different people in different ways.
+To obtain approval for a life insurance policy, applicants should be prepared to answer a series of questions about their MS and provide their medical records for review.
+This helps the underwriter gain a complete understanding of how the MS is progressing.

 Why do life insurance companies care if I have been diagnosed with Multiple Sclerosis?